Quick answer

 Concrete contractors lose deals in the gap between the first call and the signed deposit.
 A homeowner asks for a driveway quote, sends a few photos, waits for a site visit, compares two other bids, asks about stamped concrete, and then goes quiet for three weeks.

 If those details live in texts, camera rolls, notebook pages, and one estimator’s memory, good work slips away.
-The right CRM gives a concrete company one place to track the job type, measurements, site photos, proposal status, deposit, weather window, and next follow-up.
+The right CRM gives a concrete company one place to track the job type, measurements, site photos, proposal status, deposit, weather window, crew notes, and next follow-up.

 Quick answer